MortiTotti/exercise-poll-vote/README.md

 ### React
 ##### Explanation
-This application has been created by CRNA.
+This application created by CRNA.
 There are 3 main screens in this application:
 1. **`QuestionList View`**
   	* *`index.js`*: it containts all the logic for **`QuestionList View`**
 	* *`Layout`*: Base presentational component for index.js